NexFlare/Nexflare/README.md

 👋 Hi there!
-I'm Harsh, a Master of Science in Software Engineering Systems candidate at Northeastern University, with a rich background in full-stack development and a passion for crafting innovative solutions that push the boundaries of technology.
+I'm Harsh, a Master of Science in Software Engineering Systems student at Northeastern University, with a rich background in full-stack development and a passion for crafting innovative solutions that push the boundaries of technology.
 <h2>About me</h2>
 <ul>
 <li>🎓 Pursuing a Master's at Northeastern University, specializing in Object-Oriented Design, Network Structures, and Cloud Computing.</li>